lewismoten/schmuck-miser/README.md

 # Schmuck Miser

 Tool to track my finances and sometimes foolish decisions.
+Sometimes I pinch pennies.
+Sometimes I spare no expense.
+Who's the Schmuck Miser?
+Me!

 <img src="screenshot.png" width="300" alt="Screenshot" align="right" />

 # Whats going on now...

 At the moment, most of the work is targeting underlying architecture in how things are loaded, choosing what frameworks to use, code splitting, persistence of data, etc. The app is not in a usable state for an end-user.

+In general, this is a project that lets me learn about new technologies and get working experience with things that interest me.

 # Demo